timhawker/pwforecast/README.md

 ## Setting Off-Peak Mode

 Use this method when your off-peak rate starts.
-This requires a little more configuration.
+This requires a little more setup.
  * Configure what backup reserve the Powerwall can discharge down to by setting the `min_reserve_off_peak_rate` attribute.
  * Configure the maximum backup reserve allowed by setting the `max_reserve` attribute.
  * Configure the amount of energy you require during the peak-rate by setting the `required_energy_peak_rate` attribute.

+When setting peak mode, PwForecast will determine how much solar will be generated tomorrow.
+It will then calculate how much to fill the batteries based on the remaining energy requirement that solar will not satisfy.
+If solar generation completely satisfies `required_energy_peak_rate`, the backup reserve will be set to `min_reserve_off_peak_rate`.

 ```python
 pw_forecast.min_reserve_off_peak_rate = 25  # Default 30